torchdragon/ictools/README.rst

 **END**
    The latest time to fetch messages from.
 IOW, the ending date.

-This utility writes the JSON formatted messages to the standard output stream.
+This utility writes the formatted messages to the standard output stream.

 .. _scan_hipchat_room: